 Anyway, back to massage itself.
 If you’ve decided to have someone massage your horse, at least one reason might be one of the myriad claims that are made for the procedure.
 And here’s where I start to worry a bit more about the whole horse massage thing.
 It’s when specific claims are made that things can get not only a bit weird, but even vary widely from fact.
 Otherwise stated, you may hear some folks say some stuff about massage that just isn’t supported by, well, anything.

 NOTE: As you probably know, I don’t think that it’s right to tell folks that you can do something that you can’t do, and then charge them for trying to do it.
 And, based on scientific data, that’s a HUGE problem with massage.

-So, other than because you might think you’re giving your horse a treat, or a bit of relaxing attention, why might you be told you should get your horse a massage?
+So, other than because you might think you’re giving your horse a treat, or a bit of relaxing attention – which, in my book, is all good – why might you be told you should get your horse a massage?

 THEREIN THE PATIENT MUST MINISTER TO HIMSELF (Macbeth Act 5, Scene 3)

 Still, if it’s increased circulation that you want, such an increase can be easily achieved by exercise, which increases the nutrient requirements of muscles, and can increase blood flow to muscles by 20 – 30 times resting levels.
-And, it you want, you can pay for someone to walk your horse, too.
+Turns out, if you want, you can pay for someone to walk your horse, too.

 2. Better healing after muscle injury.
 Massage, along with a lot of other therapies, such as cold, or stretching, is often recommended to assist in healing after muscle injury (real or perceived).
 Now, you’d think that makes some sense, but there’s been a good bit of research in humans, and, well, it pretty much shows that massage doesn’t have an effect (CLICK HERE for a recent review).
 It not likely to hurt, but it’s sure not something that you probably need to go out and get done.